How long does it take for fleas to die after treatment?

 It’s also worth remembering that no flea treatment forms a force-field to stop fleas from jumping onto your pets.
 But an effective treatment will quickly kill fleas once they have come into contact with your pet.

 Once you’ve got on top of an infestation, keeping up with regular flea treatment will help to make sure your pet and your home stay protected.
-Seresto flea and tick control collar protects your dog or cat against fleas and ticks for up to eight months in a single application.
+Seresto Flea and Tick control collar protects your dog or cat against fleas and ticks for 7-8 months in a single application.

 - Mehlhorn et al. Parasitol Res (2001) 87:198-207, information is regarding mode of action and is not intended to relate to speed of kill or to imply parasites can be completely stopped from biting.